jasonlutterloh/metrics-peloton/README.md

     npm run dev
 ```

-The app should be available at [http://localhost:5000](http://localhost:5000).
+The app should be available at [http://localhost:5000](http://localhost:5000) or [http://localhost:8080](http://localhost:8080).
+View the console output to confirm.

 ### Production Deploy